glaucioleonardo/instalura-ssr/README.md

 >

 ## Instalura SSR (Without Electrode)
-This project is the same as this one but [Without Electrode](https://github.com/glaucioleonardo/instalura-ssr).
+If you wanna this project without Electrode [click here](https://github.com/glaucioleonardo/instalura-ssr).

-##Version including Electrode
+## Version including Electrode (this one)

 ## Installation